Trapped Between Two Rocks at the End of the World

 “Finally,” she whispers, turning her cheek to the side.
 “Finally I can rest.”

 “How did I not notice this before?”
-She wearily asks as she presses the surface of the water letting it dance under her palm.
-With dark circles under her eyes, she awkwardly lowers herself into the bed, lying on her side.
+She wearily wonders as she presses the surface of the water letting it dance under her palm.
+With dark circles around her eyes, she awkwardly lowers herself into the bed, lying on her side.
 The waves jostle underneath her, then calm as her body stills, her back relaxing for the first time since she arrived in the cul-de-sac.

 Eyes closed, Rachel lets the darkness overtake her.
 The calcification in her spine melts, as she completely sinks into the bed.
 The stinging, the aching, the cramping– all of that noise in her body– just floats away.
-She is not asleep, but she can’t open her eyes.
+She is not asleep, but she can’t open her eyes, either.

 This might be the last time I ever sleep.
 The last time I’m ever awake.
 If I’m lucky.